doytsujin/athackst.github.io/_articles/docker_development.md

 Yes.
 All of it.

-In the past, I've only really used docker in a professional setting.
+In the past, I've only used docker in a professional setting.
 Using it to capture and share somewhat esoteric code dependencies ensures a developer doesn't become derailed on an errant system update.
-It also helps new hires get into the code base faster since they don't have to download and install a million different dependencies of a specific version.
+It also helps new hires to get into the code base faster since they don't have to download and install a million different dependencies.
 It also helps companies support (or stage upgrades on) different workstation builds, since hosting the code in a docker container decouples it from the host operating system.

 But this all seems like flagrant overkill for at home, for-fun coding.

 You only have one workstation you care about.
-Plus, it's not like you have to on-board anyone else into your personal codebase.
+Plus, it's not like you have to on-board anyone else into your own codebase.
 So why would you ever care about using Docker for personal code development?

 I've found that even with my personal code development, I often want to have experimental spaces where I can download different libraries just to play around with them.
 I don't really want to have them installed on my system because: